thelaser/thethe-plugins/README.md

 ---

 I know following these intructions to add functionality to an app is not really cool.. but life is hard.

 Like a spoonful of rocks.

-What can I say..
+What can I say..!

 (I am sorry.
-But not too much)
+But not too much.)